 Augmented and virtual realities are transforming the e-commerce industry.
 After the Year-Of-Remote consumers are more than ready to embrace the new design trends and the convenience provided by the virtual technologies that bridge the gap between the physical and virtual worlds.
-If they can’t or don’t want to visit your physical store (or you don’t have any), why not letting them experience your products embedded in the environment around them?
+If they can’t or don’t want to visit your physical store (or you don’t have any), why not let them experience your products embedded in the environment around them?

-Gamification means introducing game-design elements and principles into the non-game-related environments, e-commerce processes in our case.
+Gamification means introducing game-design elements and principles into non-game-related environments, e-commerce processes in our case.
 Mobile games are the number one category on both App Store and Google Play, so combining their allure with commerce seems to be a valid idea.
 According to the latest report by App Annie, leading brands have been busy creating interactive experiences for their buyers, either in their own apps or partnering with developers of popular mobile games.
 For example, Louis Vuitton’s in-game skins for League of Legends proved to be a popular item and elevated its brand visibility.

 How much it costs to develop an e-commerce app

 Every person who reaches us with a request about e-commerce app development wants to know how much it would cost to develop their app.
 Experience shows us that the difference between seemingly the same product could be up several times less or more depending on the contractor and the development process.
-The cost of app development depends on several factors with the main one being about who will actually do the job:
+The cost of app development depends on several factors with the main one being who will actually do the job: